-Graduated with first class honours in Classics with a thesis on Ovid's Heroides II.
-Followed by a PGCE in Latin with Classics at King's College London.
-For 7+ years, Florence has lived and taught in London, Florence and the Amalfi Coast.
-She now spends most of her time researching the transmission of classical ideas in Renaissance Italy, with a particular interest in Gender, Art and Canonicity.
+Graduated with first class honours in Classics with a thesis on Ovid's Heroides.
+Following a PGCE in Latin at King's College London, Florence taught Classics to students at a wide range of schools for 7+ years.
+She now spends most of her time researching the transmission of classical ideas during the Italian Renaissance with a passion for Canon formation, Gender & Rhetoric, Radical thought and Reggaeton.

 Studied Italian and German at Durham University followed by an MA at the University of Nottingham, earning two research awards.
 For 5+ years she has organised boutique learning experiences abroad and has a passion for languages.
 She is a qualified CELTA teacher and has lived and studied in Siena, Florence and Seville.
 Zoe is also the founder of Made in the Med.